Gunivers/Bookshelf/docs/modules/move.md

 ### How it works?

-Upon collision, you have the freedom to update both the velocity score that will be used in the next tick `@s bs.vel.[x,y,z]` and the remaining velocity `$move.vel_remaining.[x,y,z] bs.data`, which is always scaled by 1000.
+Upon collision, you have the freedom to update both the velocity score that will be used in the next tick `@s bs.vel.[x,y,z]` and the remaining velocity `$move.vel_remaining.[x,y,z] bs.data`.
 Since the module will attempt to continue moving based on the remaining velocity, it's crucial to avoid introducing a race condition.

 The simplest collision resolution is to stop the movement.